archesproject/relational_data_model_tutorial/README.md

 First, because we are creating data for a concept datatype node (which in Arches requires you to use a labelid) we need to lookup the correct labelid for the given source data's label.

 The 'with' statement below creates a temporary lableid lookup, using two customized functions `__arches_get_labels_for_concept_node` and `__arches_get_node_id_for_view_column`.
-This lookup is then used below to select the correct labelid for an incoming rating from our staging schema.
+This lookup is then used in our insert statement to select the correct labelid for an incoming rating from our staging schema.

-The date too must be in the correct format for import into arches in this case we must transform the data from our staging schema to a valid year represented with in the YYYY format.
+The date too must be in the correct format for import into arches.
+In this case we must transform the data from our staging schema to a valid year represented with in the YYYY format.

 Finally, we must also transform our source geometry from our staging format to geojson.
 To do this we utilize postgres json selectors and postgis functions.